Do you know about the Tennessee State Fruit? Keep on reading to find all the information and how to grow it!

 To increase the size and yield of the Tennessee State Fruit, feed the plant with a balanced liquid fertilizer once in 3-4 weeks.
 Dilute it to 1/2 of its strength.

-Alternatively, compost tea and Epsom salt can be a good choice, too.
+Alternatively, banana peel tea, compost tea, and Epsom salt can be a good choice, too.

 5. How to Prune?